 What is our Purpose or Goal?
-How many of you have participated in a group or on a team where the purpose of objective of the group was unclear?
-This uncertainty may even have remained following a number of meetings.
+How many of you have participated in a group or on a team where the purpose or objective of the group was unclear?
+This uncertainty may even have remained following several meetings.

-A critical question for any group has to do with its purpose or objectives.
-I am continually amazed at how many groups and conveners of groups remain unclear on this question.
+A critical question for any group has to do with purpose or objectives.
+I am continually surprised at how many groups and conveners of groups remain unclear on this question.

 The pursuit of mutual purpose is best achieved when teams are organized to engage in shared learning.
 This is a fundamental function of any team and should permeate the clarification and pursuit of a team’s purpose.
 Questions to consider include: